PropEnc: A Property Encoder for Graph Neural Networks: Introduction

 In featureless networks, researchers typically resort to positional and structural node features to compensate for the lack of inherent features \cite{cui2022positional}.
-Positional features encode the nodes' positions within the graph, with examples including random features, eigen decomposition, and deep walk features \cite{duong2019node}.
-Conversely, structural features capture the topological properties of the nodes, with degree and PageRank being prominent examples.
+Positional features encode the nodes' positions (location relative to other nodes) within the graph, with examples including random features, eigen decomposition, and deep walk features \cite{duong2019node}.
+Conversely, structural features capture the topological properties of the nodes, with degree and PageRank being such examples.
 In various settings, structural features such as degree are usually encoded using one-hot encoding \cite{xu2018powerful}.
 Similarly, other features are typically stacked into feature vectors \cite{parkes2021network}.
 This approach, however, poses several challenges, most notably the issue of \emph{high dimensionality}.
 For instance, when encoding the degree as features, the dimensionality of the feature vector depends on the maximum degree within the dataset, which can be in the thousands.
-This also greatly increases the \emph{sparsity of the embeddings}.
+This leads to \emph{sparsity of the embeddings}.
 Additionally, in settings such as PageRank, Egonet size, etc., the feature for each node would be a \emph{single integer or decimal value}.
 Having just one value as a node feature may not enhance model performance \cite{cui2022positional}.
 If the corresponding value is decimal, such as the PageRank and betweenness centrality among many others, \emph{one-hot encoding might not be a suitable solution} for that.
 These limitations necessitate the development of more efficient and expressive encoding schemes to improve the applicability and performance of the machine learning (ML) models.